IDP-Period-6/ProgrammingDEPT/README.md

 # Period 6 Robot Code
-Here lies the code for the Period 6 Robot!
+Code for the Period 6 Robot!
 This readme is subject to change.

 ## How to Set Up VS Code
 ### 🪟 Windows